GlacioHack/xdem/docs/source/about_xdem.md

 - **Robustness:** all DEM methods should be tested within our continuous integration test-suite, to enforce that they always perform as expected;

-- **Reproducibility:** all code should be version-controlled and release-based, to ensure consistency of dependant packages and works;
+- **Reproducibility:** all code should be version-controlled and release-based, to ensure consistency of dependent packages and works;

 - **Open-source:** all code should be accessible and re-usable to anyone in the community, for transparency and open governance.